-As you enter church through the main doors on 30th St., our ushers and greeters will be happy to help you find your way around.
+As you enter the Welcome Center or Church, our ushers will be happy to help you find your way around.
 Please let us know if we can help you find anything.

 When you arrive at the church, an usher will greet you and provide a service bulletin (the printed booklet that contains our prayers, readings, hymns--everything you need for our service).